cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-identity-provider.md

 weight: 70
 ---

 Azimuth provides a Keycloak realm for each tenancy.
 Some of the platforms in Azimuth use this Keycloak to manage access to the platforms by creating new users and adding those users to groups.
 External identity providers can also be added to the Keycloak realm to provide access.
 Any created users can be given access to Azimuth platforms, but not Azimuth itself, and not any manually created machines.
-The following platforms can have users managed by this identity provider:
+Not all platforms can be signed in this way.

-- JupyterHub

 To access the Identity Provider, go to the **Identity Provider** tab, and click **Open identity provider**.